easysql/vscode-ext/README.md

 ## Roadmap

 - Completion: provide variable/template/template-variable completion
-- Jump to definition
+- Jump to definition: jump to template definition for included files
-- Jump to file
+- Jump to definition: jump to var definition in current file and in included files

 ## For more information